-We are a party to a consulting agreement with Chitnis Consulting, Inc., which is owned 100% by Shekhar Chitnis, a former director and executive officer of our company.
-Under this agreement, we have engaged Chitnis Consulting to provide consulting services on an as-needed basis through December 31, 2005.
+The Company is a party to a consulting agreement with Chitnis Consulting, Inc., which is owned 100% by Shekhar Chitnis, a former director and executive officer of the Company.
+Under this agreement, the Company engaged Chitnis Consulting to provide consulting services on an as-needed basis through December 31, 2005.
 On January 1, 2006, the term of the agreement was extended to December 31, 2006.
-During the three months ended March 31, 2006 and 2005, we incurred \$0 and \$13 in consulting fees from Chitnis Consulting.
+During each of the three and six months ended June 30, 2006, the Company incurred \$0 in consulting fees from Chitnis Consulting, respectively.
+During each of the three and six months ended June 30, 2005, the Company incurred \$13 and \$25 in consulting fees from Chitnis Consulting, respectively.

-We are a party to a consulting agreement with William Johnson, a board member.
-Under this agreement, Mr. Johnson provides consulting services on an asneeded basis through 2004 as it relates to marketing and development Liquidmetal alloy.
+The Company is a party to a consulting agreement with William Johnson, a board member.
+Under this agreement, Mr. Johnson provides consulting services on an as-needed basis through 2004 as it relates to marketing and development Liquidmetal alloy.
 In April 2006, the Company entered into an agreement with Mr. Johnson effective from January 1, 2006 through December 31, 2006.
-During the three months ended March 31, 2006 and 2005, we incurred \$15 and \$15 in consulting fees from Mr. Johnson, respectively.
+During each of the three and six months ended June 30, 2006, we incurred \$15 and \$15 in consulting fees from Mr. Johnson, respectively.
+During the three and six months ended June 30, 2005, we incurred \$5 and \$10 in consulting fees from Mr. Johnson, respectively.

-In November 2004, we entered into an agreement with John Kang, our Chairman, President, and Chief Executive Officer, in which Mr. Kang agreed that certain stock transactions by him in 2002 involving our common stock should have resulted in a liability under Section 16(b) of the Securities Exchange Act of 1934, as amended ("Section 16(b)").
+In November 2004, the Company entered into an agreement with John Kang, our Chairman, President, and Chief Executive Officer, in which Mr. Kang agreed that certain stock transactions by him in 2002 involving our common stock should have resulted in a liability under Section 16(b) of the Securities Exchange Act of 1934, as amended ("Section 16(b)").
 These transactions include Mr. Kang's private sale of 285,715 shares of his personal Liquidmetal Technologies common stock to Growell Metal Co., Ltd. in February 2002, prior to our initial public offering.
 They also include Mr. Kang's subsequent indirect purchase and disposition of Liquidmetal Technologies common stock in order to satisfy a personal agreement Mr. Kang made to Growell Metal in February 2002 regarding the guaranteed minimum value of the stock purchased by Growell Metal in February 2002 (the purchases and dispositions incident to this agreement occurred in August and November 2002, respectively).
 Lastly, the transactions include open-market purchases of an aggregate of 89,300 shares of our common stock made by Mr. Kang in August 2002.

-The Audit Committee of our Board of Directors conducted an independent inquiry into the above-described transactions with the aid of independent legal counsel and, as a result of such inquiry, the Audit Committee concluded that the transactions should have resulted in a liability to the Company under Section 16(b) in the amount of \$302.
+The Audit Committee of the Company's Board of Directors conducted an independent inquiry into the above-described transactions with the aid of independent legal counsel and, as a result of such inquiry, the Audit Committee concluded that the transactions should have resulted in a liability to the

+Company under Section 16(b) in the amount of \$302.
 Mr. Kang has acknowledged this liability, and in an agreement negotiated between Mr. Kang and the Audit Committee and approved by the full Board, Mr. Kang will pay this liability through periodic installments in 2005 and 2006.
 As a result, the Company accrued for the \$302 receivable in other assets and other income as of December 31, 2004.
 The above-described transactions involving Growell Metal was reported on a new Form 4 filed by Mr. Kang on November 15, 2004, and the open-market purchases were previously reported on a timely basis in August 2002.
-As of December 31, 2005, the outstanding amount of the receivable was \$235, which is included in other assets, and has remained unchanged as of March 31, 2006.
+As of December 31, 2005, the outstanding amount of the receivable was \$235, which is included in other assets, and has remained unchanged as of June 30, 2006.